andreamcm/xmpp-chat/README.md

 Once intalled, you can run the program by going to the path the file is inside the command prompt and write: `<python chatUser.py>`.

 ### Linux
+The same rules apply to the Linux configuration as they did for the Windows one.
+First, you have to check if python is installed or not.
+Open a terminal and type `<python>` into it.
+If no output comes out, go to the python website (https://www.python.org/downloads/) and download the 3.6.5 version.

+Next, you have to install some libraries using pip.
+If you try using pip and it doesn't seem to be installed, you have to install it.
+To do so, you can write `<apt install python3-pip>`on the terminal to get it installed.
+You can check its installation by using the `<pip -v>` command on the terminal.

+Once pip is installed, you have to add the following libraries:
+`<pip install Sleekxmpp>`
+`<pip install dnspython>`

+Once intalled, you can run the program by going to the path the file is inside the command prompt and write: `<python chatUser.py>`.